asheptunov/chesslib/README.md

 # Chess Engine

-This is a bitboard-based chess engine written in C++.
-The API is intended to be used for testing chess bots.
+This is a bitboard-based chess state machine written (mostly) in C. The API is intended to be used for testing chess bots.

 ## Setup and Building from Source